-It will be helpful to switch the view from Upright to Flat (in the top right of the 3D View).
-Setting this camera view mimics how you would rotate the real target flat on a table.
+Different views can be selected by clicking on the burger menu in the top right of the 3D View.
 Using the middle widget in the bottom right of the scene, rotate the scene towards you so that the pitch is once again in view.

 7. Add the pitch to the Scene